 What is a data controller and who are they?

 A data controller is a person or organisation who processes personal data about other data subjects (individuals like you, as a service user or member of staff of the council).
 They are responsible for keeping it safe and only using it as the law allows.

 All data controllers in the UK must register with the Information Commissioners Office (ICO).
 They must keep records of what data they process, what allows them to do so, how it is used, if it is shared (and with who), how it is stored, how long legally they can keep it and how and when it will be securely destroyed.

 This information is usually kept in a document called a record of processing activities or ROPA (sometimes referred to as an information asset register).
 The council’s ROPA can be requested; contact the Data Protection Officer.
 West Northamptonshire Council is registered as a data controller with the ICO under the current data protection legislation because we collect and process personal information about you.

 What is personal data?

 Personal data is defined in the General Data Protection Regulations (GDPR) as any information which can be used to identify a living individual.
-If we can identify someone, directly or indirectly, ie you could combine it with other data to determine who it’s about, then it’s personal data.
+If we can identify someone, directly or indirectly, that is if you could combine it with other data to determine who it’s about, then it’s personal data.

 It includes things like your name, email address, contact details, photographs, location and IP address data, financial information, social media profiles, cookie identifiers, and any other data that may be used to identify you.
 As an organisation, we don’t process all of these, but they are all classed as personal data.

 In addition to personal data like the types shown above, there is a more sensitive grouping known as special category data.